Evergreen-lxl/Evergreen.lxl/README.md

 > **Note**
 > You **must** upgrade to the [`master`](https://github.com/lite-xl/lite-xl/tree/master) version of Lite XL.

+You can either compile ltreesitter via the command below:
 ```sh
 git clone --recursive -b lite-xl-plugin-api https://github.com/takase1121/ltreesitter.git
 cd ltreesitter
 make ltreesitter.so
 cp ltreesitter.so ~/.config/lite-xl/ltreesitter.so
 ```

+Or download an appropriate release from [here](https://github.com/TorchedSammy/evergreen-builds/releases/tag/ltreesitter), where ltreesitter**.so** is Linux, and ltreesitter**.dll** is Windows.

 # Usage
 To use Evergreen, you have to install the parser for your language of choice.